 - Case management: Supportive services and housing stabilization supports that assists Veteran households connecting to necessary resources to achieve long-term housing stability.

-Consistent with the Housing First core concept, rapid re-housing and homelessness prevention programs are designed to respond immediately and urgently to the housing crisis at hand.
+Consistent with the rapid re-housing and homelessness prevention programs are designed to respond immediately and urgently to the housing crisis at hand.
 The loss of or imminent loss of a household’s housing is a specific crisis that rapid re-housing and homelessness prevention programs are designed to address.

 SSVF follows a crisis intervention model rather than a longer-term, rehabilitative, or other behavioral change model.
 SSVF grantees should support Veteran households in developing individualized housing stability plans that focus on resolving the immediate housing crisis, and the additional supportive services that are needed for long term housing stability.